Healthy soil is the key to healthy plants

 We use all natural ingredients

-Our Natural & Organic Planting Soil for Tomatoes & Vegetables is hand-crafted and designed to feed your soil.
-This helps create the ideal conditions for your vegetables to thrive and promotes the growth of quality vegetables.
+Our Organic & Natural Planting Soil for Tomatoes and Vegetables is hand-crafted to help create the ideal conditions for home vegetable gardening.
+Use when seeding and transplanting your in-ground vegetables.

-Ingredients: Natural & Organic Planting Soil for Tomatoes & Vegetables is made from composted manure, peat moss, lobster and crab shells, and lime.
+Ingredients: Organic & Natural Planting Soil for Tomatoes & Vegetables is made from composted manure and sphagnum peat moss.

 Directions for Use